ibm-cloud-docs/account/iam-login_fedid.md

 ### Using a one-time passcode to log in with the CLI
 {: #onetime_passcode}

-When you use the one-time passcode option to log in with a federated ID, you specify the single-sign on (SSO) parameter to get a one-time passcode, which you then enter at login.
+When you use the one-time passcode option to log in with a federated ID, you specify the single-sign-on (SSO) parameter to get a one-time passcode, which you then enter at login.

-Because a one-time passcode retrieves code from the {{site.data.keyword.Bluemix_notm}} console, it causes the use of a federated ID in your automation script to fail.
+Because a one-time passcode retrieves code from the {{site.data.keyword.cloud_notm}} console, it causes the use of a federated ID in your automation script to fail.
 Avoid trouble by using the API key option with an automated script.
 {: tip}

-#### From the {{site.data.keyword.Bluemix_notm}} CLI
+#### From the {{site.data.keyword.cloud_notm}} CLI
 {: #login_cli}

 You can use two different methods to log in with the CLI.
 For the first method, use the following steps: